 Why it matters

-Growing job counts indicate that businesses are hiring and that the region's economy is growing.
-The Chicago region has experienced steady job growth since the 2007-09 recession, but job growth rates have consistently lagged behind those of peer metropolitan areas since 2001 with an annualized rate one-third of the national average.
+Growing job counts indicate that businesses are hiring and that the region’s economy is growing.
+Metropolitan Chicago has experienced steady job growth since the 2007-09 recession.
+Yet the region’s job growth has consistently lagged behind those of peer metropolitan areas since 2001 with an annualized rate one-third of the national average.

 Total job counts in metropolitan areas tend to follow national economic trends.
 During the 2001 recession, employment in the Chicago, New York, Los Angeles, and Boston regions declined slightly before experiencing moderate growth through 2007.
 The 2007-09 recession reversed much of this growth for the Chicago region and its peers.